 Quality of Service (QoS) tries to mitigate this problem and provide the best possible network service to applications deemed most important.
-It is used to reduce the effects of packet loss, latency, and jitter on the network and allocate the bandwidth used by different types of network traffic in order to ensure that high priority traffic gets a smooth, uninterrupted experience.
+QoS reduces the effects of packet loss, latency, and jitter on the network and allocates the bandwidth used by different types of network traffic.
+The goal of QoS is to ensure that high-priority traffic gets a smooth, uninterrupted experience.

-This is an important limitation to understand because sometimes the network problem is on the LAN, and sometimes it is between the residential router and the ISP.
+This is an important limitation to understand, because sometimes the network problem is on the LAN, and sometimes the problem resides between the home router and the ISP.
 Connection and throughput issues can also spring up between the ISP and its upstream providers.
-Unfortunately, this leaves a lot of places where things can go wrong!
+Unfortunately, that means there are a lot of places where things can go wrong!

 There are a few different aspects and implementations of QoS.
-In enterprise network environments, QoS is often implemented with manual policies that identify the traffic requirements of sensitive applications key to business operations and route it through the business network architecture.
+In enterprise network environments, QoS is often implemented with manual policies that identify the requirements of sensitive applications that are key to business operations and route that traffic through the business network architecture.
 In home environments, routers designed for residential use can have QoS options, but they are often automated to focus on gaming or streaming services.

-To check if QoS can help with home internet issues, the first and easiest test is to load up an application you’d want prioritized, such as video conferencing, and turn off all of the other internet devices in the house.
+To understand whether QoS can help with home internet issues, the first and easiest test is to load up an application you’d want prioritized, such as video conferencing, and turn off all of the other internet devices in the house.
 Turn off Disney Plus, switch phones to mobile data only, tell all of the other stuck-at-home adults to go for a socially-distanced walk, and take the tablets away from the kids.
-If this eliminates all of the performance problems with the business app, this lets us know that the app works fine when the connection is more available.
+If this eliminates all of the performance problems with the business app, we’ll know that the app works fine when the connection is more available.
 QoS prioritization can probably help by making sure that business-critical applications receive a higher priority over that bulk data.

 If that does not fix the problem, we need to look at other causes.
 Consider the quality of the WiFi connection to the device and WAN issues.
 Also consider connection issues beyond the home, as they can’t be solved by typical QoS and will need a more intelligent, adaptable QoS solution.
 Home office workers can use the ping tool to test for connection issues inside and outside the house.

-QoS solutions have been around for a long time, but most of them are targeted at enterprise solutions or large office networks.
-Residential routers and cable modems sometimes have rudimentary QoS options.
-It’s often a single “Turn on QoS” button on the admin console.
+QoS solutions have been around for a long time, but most of them are targeted at enterprise or large office networks.
+Residential routers and cable modems sometimes have rudimentary QoS options, such as a single “Turn on QoS” button on the admin console.
 These are better than nothing, and you should see if they resolve the problem.

-Now, Bigleaf Networks has developed Bigleaf Home Office to help organizations provide their employees with reliable internet access and application performance in their home offices.
-Bigleaf Home Office is easy to deploy, with a simple setup that works seamlessly with existing ISP and broadband connections – both single and multiple circuits!
+Bigleaf Networks now provides a Bigleaf Home Office solution to help organizations set up reliable internet access and application performance in their employees’ home offices.
+Bigleaf Home Office is easy to deploy, and a simple setup works seamlessly with existing ISP and broadband connections – both single and multiple circuits!